bhaskar4n/clash-of-clans-war-prediction/README.md

 clash of clan war prediction

-i have created a clan war prediction python program using keras machine learning library.
+I have created a clan war prediction python program using keras machine learning library.

-for this war prediction, i have created a train datasets and test datasets and these datasets are collected from the coc warlog.
+for this war prediction, I have created a train datasets and test datasets and these datasets are collected from the coc warlog.

-for training the neural network,  i have used clan_train_dataset.json file and this data is from my clan warlog. for testing the neural network, i have used clan_test_dataset.json file and this data is collected from an another clan warlog.

-inputs for neural network:
+for training the neural network,  i have used <strong> clan_train_dataset.json</strong> file and this data is from my clan warlog. for testing the neural network, i have used <strong>clan_test_dataset.json</strong> file and this data is collected from an another clan warlog. inputs for neural network:
 1. destruction percentage
 2. clan Level